hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine.html.markdown

 * `version_id` - (Required) Specifies the Gallery Application Version resource ID.

-* `automatic_upgrade_enabled` - (Optional) Whether the version will be automatically updated for the VM when a new Gallery Application version is available in PIR/SIG.
+* `automatic_upgrade_enabled` - (Optional) Specifies whether the version will be automatically updated for the VM when a new Gallery Application version is available in PIR/SIG.
 Defaults to `false`.

 * `configuration_blob_uri` - (Optional) Specifies the URI to an Azure Blob that will replace the default configuration for the package if provided.

 * `order` - (Optional) Specifies the order in which the packages have to be installed.
 Possible values are between `0` and `2,147,483,647`.

 * `tag` - (Optional) Specifies a passthrough value for more generic context.
 This field can be any valid `string` value.

+* `treat_failure_as_deployment_failure_enabled` - (Optional) Specifies whether any failure for any operation in the VmApplication will fail the deployment of the VM.
+Defaults to `false`.

 ---